 (2) Evaluation.
-Your percentage mark in the course will be based on your performance on three (3) out-of-class tests given throughout the semester (each covering approximately 4 - 5 weeks worth of lectures and readings).
+Your percentage mark in the course will be based on your performance on three out-of-class tests given throughout the semester (each covering approximately 4 - 5 weeks of lectures and readings).
 All tests will be based on material from both the lecture and the textbook.
-Each of these tests will consist of multiple-choice questions and will count equally towards your final grade.
+Each of these tests will consist of multiple-choice questions and will count equally toward your final grade.
 Exams are non-cumulative and material to be covered on each test will be clearly outlined prior to the start of the exam.
 There is no cumulative final exam in this course and, therefore, none will appear on the final exam schedule.
-The third test will be written during the final exam period.
-All three out-of-class tests will be closed book, and will be written in the University's Testing Facility using the Blackboard testing utility.
+Test 3, however, will be written during the final exam period.
+These out-of-class tests will be closed book, and will be written in the University's Testing Facility using the Blackboard testing utility.